FellowshipOfTheGame/treinamento2019-grupo1/README.md

-# treinamento2019-grupo1
+# Treinamento 2019 - Grupo 1
-Projeto de treinamento do grupo felloship of the game do grupo 1 de 2019
+Projeto de treinamento para grupo Fellowship of the Game no ano de 2019